 Yoga Dharma teaching focuses on the subtleties of Iyengar yoga through the eyes of Buddhism.
-It’s a beautiful combination of Yoga & Meditation, with focus on alignment and understanding of body and mind, and inquiry into their patterns and tendencies.
+It’s a beautiful combination of Yoga and meditation, with a focus on alignment and understanding of body and mind, and inquiry into their patterns and tendencies.

-Yoga and Dharma are the two wings of the bird who wishes to fly.
+Yoga and Dharma are the two wings of the bird that wishes to fly.

 Yoga Dharma is more than a technique or a system, Yoga Dharma is both a path and a vehicle.